 1 (800) 345-3452

-Deciding to start a business is an incredibly exciting moment, but for new entrepreneurs, that excitement is often accompanied by uncertainty, anxiety, and doubt.
-Many of these feelings stem from financial worries: Not only do you have to worry about whether or not your business will be profitable in the medium- and long term, but you also have to think about the actual costs of starting a business.
+Deciding to start a business is an exciting moment, but for new entrepreneurs, that excitement is often accompanied by uncertainty, anxiety, and doubt.
+Many of these feelings stem from financial worries: Not only do you have to worry about whether your business will be profitable in the long term, but you also have to think about business startup costs, as well.

-And those business startup costs can get pretty big.
-You have to buy equipment, software, sign a lease, and hire staff—and those are just the obvious ones.
-What about licenses and permits, website hosting, and business cards?
+You’re probably wondering how much does it cost to start a business—and to be honest, the cost of starting a business is pretty hefty.
+You have to buy equipment, software, sign a lease, hire staff—and those are just the obvious ones.
+What about business licenses and permits, website hosting, and business cards?

-It’s all too easy for gung-ho new business owners to jump into planning without thinking carefully enough about the business startup costs they’ll need to pay, and whether or not those costs are feasible.
+It’s all too easy for new business owners to jump into planning without thinking carefully enough about business startup costs, and whether or not those costs are feasible.
 Here, we’ve put together a list of 14 different types of business startup costs you’ll need to consider when drawing up that first business plan.

-If this is your first business, estimating your start up costs is uncharted terrain for you—and uncharted terrain can be completely terrifying.
+If this is your first business, estimating your start up costs is uncharted terrain for you—and that can be completely terrifying.